spencereldred/methods_Apr_2014/ruby_custom_methods.md

 ## Exercise 3:

-#### 1. Create a command line menu four function calculator.
+#### 1. Create a four function calculator that runs from a command line menu.
 Create a calculate method or methods that get called from your case statement.